himanshuxd/Adapta-X/README.md

 6) Go Ahead to Unity-Tweak-Tool now there will be an Entry named Adaptax, click on it and exit, your old shabby Max/Min/Close buttons have been replaced with Modern OS-X style buttons.

 Optional : For a windows 10 Icon instead of Default Unity Dash Icon Like :
 ![Alt text](https://raw.githubusercontent.com/himanshuxd/Adapta-X/master/Screenshot%20from%202017-11-20%2016-06-48.png "Unity Dash Changed")
 Copy and Replace the file in Extra to `~/.themes/Adaptax/Unity`

-How The New Firefox Qunatum Looks (Firefox 57) :
+How The New Firefox Quantum Looks (Firefox 57) :
 ![Alt text](https://raw.githubusercontent.com/himanshuxd/Adapta-X/master/Screenshot%20from%202017-11-20%2016-07-53.png "Fox")

 ![Alt text](https://raw.githubusercontent.com/himanshuxd/Adapta-X/master/Screenshot%20from%202017-11-20%2016-08-02.png "About")

 The Original Adapta Theme is hosted at : https://github.com/adapta-project/adapta-gtk-theme be sure to check whether your distro is supported, and do support their efforts by starring their Repo.